Lab 15 - Configure an Multifactor authentication registration policy

 Task 1 - Policy configuration

-1. Sign in to the https://portal.azure.com using a Global administrator account.
+1. Sign in to Microsoft Entra admin center at https://entra.microsoft.com using a Global Administrator account.

-4. On the Security page, in the left navigation, select Identity protection.
+3. On the **Security Identity Secure Score, in the left navigation menu under the **Protect, select Identity protection.

-5. In the Identity protection page, in the left navigation, select MFA registration policy.
+4. On the **Identity protection Dashboard, in the left navigation menu under the **Protect, select Multifactor authentication registration policy.

 Screen image displaying the MFA registration policy page with browsing path highlighted

-10. Under Controls, notice that the Require Azure AD MFA registration is selected and cannot be changed.
+9. Under Controls, notice that the Require Microsoft Entra ID multifactor authentication registration is selected and cannot be changed.

 3. Under Assignments, select All users under Users, and select a user to enforce MFA.